 Is Switzerland safe for solo female travelers?

 For the hundredth time, Switzerland is a really safe country!
 Thankfully, that goes for female travelers too.
 There’s basically nothing stopping any woman thinking of a solo trip to Switzerland.
-You’ll definitely be able to safely explore this beautiful country.
+You’ll definitely be able to safely explore all the beautiful places Switzerland has to offer.

 - Common sense is still the name of the game for solo female travelers in Switzerland.
 Anything that seems sketchy probably is, so remove yourself from any potentially dangerous situations and just trust your gut if something doesn’t feel right.